Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

 **2-ameri_un_zip.py** This script defines the function unzip_ameriflux_data(zip_file_path, extracted_folder) which extracts high-frequency (HH or BASE_HH) data files from a downloaded AmeriFlux ZIP archive.
 The function:

-### Function Features:

 - Automatically creates the target output folder if it doesn't exist.
 - Scans the ZIP archive and extracts only files containing `'HH'` or `'BASE_HH'` in their names.
 - Supports extraction to network drives.
 - Prints progress messages for debugging.

-### Use Case:

 - Prepares high-frequency flux data for analysis by extracting only relevant files from bulk AmeriFlux downloads.

 **3-ameri_preprocess.py** Purpose of this script is
 To process half-hourly AmeriFlux .csv files by:

+- Processes half-hourly AmeriFlux `.csv` files.
-Handling variable headers and delimiters
+- Handles variable headers and delimiters.
-Parsing timestamps into usable datetime indices Reindexing to a continuous 30-minute timestep
+- Parses timestamps into usable datetime indices.
+- Reindexes to a continuous 30-minute timestep.
-Filling gaps with NaN and replacing quality control flags (-9999, -6999) Creating derived meteorological and flux variables (e.g., NEE, VPD) Selecting and saving a standardized set of columns to a cleaned CSV Optionally visualizing time series of key variables
+- Fills gaps with NaN and replaces quality control flags (-9999, -6999).
+- Creates derived meteorological and flux variables (e.g., NEE, VPD).
+- Selects and saves a standardized set of columns to a cleaned CSV.
+- Optionally visualizes time series of key variables.

 **4-era5_api.py**
 This script defines the function fetch_cds_data(area, year_range, month_range, day_range, time_range, output_file) to programmatically download hourly ERA5 single-level reanalysis data (e.g., surface pressure, solar radiation) from the Copernicus Climate Data Store (CDS) using the cdsapi Python client.